egress-caulk/hitchens/_posts/2023-1-15-su-shi-watching-a-game-of-weiqi.md

 <br>

-Here one of the most accomplished figures in classical Chinese literature, Su Shi 蘇軾 (1037 - 1101) takes us on a journey to watch white cranes and overhears a game of *weiqi*, the Chinese name for Go, the ancient board game.
+Here one of the most accomplished figures in classical Chinese literature Su Shi 蘇軾 (1037 - 1101) takes us on a journey to watch white cranes and overhears a game of *weiqi*, the Chinese name for the ancient board game Go.
 One of my favourite couplets comes at the end of this poem, a vivid imagining of living the good life.

 <br>